Patagonia is the world’s first brand to be certified to both the Responsible Wool Standard and the Traceable Down Standard.

 Our tracing process starts by auditing the parent farms, where birds are raised to produce eggs.
 This is where the highest risk for live-plucking occurs, as animals live there up to four years.
 Even though we don’t get our down from birds at parent farms, we feel obliged to look out for their welfare as they are an essential part of the down supply chain.
 This is what sets us apart from other brands also concerned about animal welfare.

 The eggs produced at parent farms are transferred to other farms, where hatchlings are raised for their meat.
 We audit these farms to ensure sound animal welfare practices.
 Down is a byproduct of the food industry, and the down we buy comes exclusively from slaughterhouses.
-After it is collected from geese and ducks that have been killed for their meat, we follow it through washing, sorting and processing facilities to ensure proper traceability and segregation from untraceable down.
-We continue our audits all the way to the garment factory, where we make sure our down is stored separately from that of other brands and used only in our clothing.
+After it is collected from geese that have been killed for their meat, we follow it through washing, sorting and processing facilities to ensure proper traceability and segregation from untraceable down.
+We continue our audits all the way to the garment factory, where we make sure our certified traceable down is stored separately from that of other brands, and used only in our clothing.
+Audits then continue to our distribution center, where the down garments arrive, are checked in, stored and packaged to send out to our customers following the Traceable Down Standard brand requirements.
 It’s a lot of work.
-But this is how we help ensure the birds whose down we use have been treated humanely.
+But this is how we help ensure the birds whose down we use in our products have been treated humanely.

 A Reverse Timeline of Our Efforts